garcia/xdata/README.md

 #### Methods

 * `unsigned int {name}_index(int value)`
-	- Get the index of the given value.
-Returns -1 for invalid values.
+	- Get the index of the given value, or -1 for invalid input.
 This is mostly useful for enums that have specified values (i.e. those with the `XVALUE` option enabled).
 * `char *{name}_str(int value)`
-	- Get the string name of the given value.
+	- Get the string name of the given value, or NULL for invalid input.
 * `void {name}_iter(int callback(int))`
 	- Call the given function with each value until it returns nonzero.
 * `int {name}_group(int value)`
-	- Get the group of the given value.
+	- Get the group of the given value, or -1 for invalid input.
 Only available if `XGROUP` is enabled.
 * `void {name}_group_iter(int group, int callback(int))`
 	- Call the given function with each value until it returns nonzero.